BrightspaceUI/core/components/selection/README.md

 ## d2l-selection-input

 The `d2l-selection-input` is a required component in selection controls - without it, there wouldn't be anything for the user to select!
 Note: `d2l-list-item` already provides a selection input for selectable list items.
+If `d2l-selection-input` is placed within a selection control that specifies `selection-single`, then radios will be rendered instead of checkboxes.

 **Properties:**